tarikkeser/calculator-api/README.md

 ## Future Improvements
+-  Branch and merge strategy for the API.
+(For example, new branch for new features and merging it to development branch and then to main branch while deploying)
 -  Complex mathematical operations (e.g., exponentiation, square root, etc.).
 -  Better error handling and validation.
 -  Error logging.